survivejs/site/pages/index.md

 <p>
 <img src='assets/img/testimonials/steve.jpg' alt='Steve Piercy' class='testimonial-photo' width='100' height='100' />
 SurviveJS connects the dots and fills the gaps left by the latest JavaScript tools and their documentation.
 With its detailed step-by-step tutorial approach, SurviveJS gives practical examples of code and configuration while providing context for choosing one method over another.
-As the state of JavaScript tools, frameworks, and libraries rapidly evolves, SurviveJS does exactly what its title implies: helps the developer survive JavaScript.
 </p>

-The author of SurviveJS, Juho Vepsäläinen, is a seasoned professional web application developer.
-He has built a growing ecosystem around the book, including an open source repository on GitHub, an online chat room, and frequent updates to the book.

 ### Neeraj Singh (Founder of [BigBinary](http://bigbinary.com/))